sbatch

 SLURM_TRES_PER_TASK

 Set to the value of --tres-per-task.
-If --cpus-per-task is specified, it is also set in SLURM_TRES_PER_TASK as if it were specified in --tres-per-task.
+If --cpus-per-task or --gpus-per-task is specified, it is also set in SLURM_TRES_PER_TASK as if it were specified in --tres-per-task.

 SLURMD_NODENAME